carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 So logistic regression treats each feature independently.
 This affects what type of rules it can learn.

-Another important characteristic of logistic regression features is how they affect the probabiity.
+Another important characteristic of logistic regression features is how they affect the probability.
 If the feature weight is positive then the probability of the outcome increases, for example the probability that a T-cell is active increases.
 If the feature weight is negative then the probability of the outcome decreases, or in our example, the probability that a T-cell is active decreases.